AvtsVivek/ParallelPro/src/tasks/300500-DataRaceWithCollections/ReadMe.md

 Press enter to finish
 ```

+- In the above you see **Items processed: 1093**.
+You may get a different number.

 - The example gives rise to two kinds of data race.
 The first is where the counter value exceeds 1,000, which happens because the steps in the Queue.
 So you see 1093 above.
 Dequeue() method are not synchronized so Tasks are reading the same value several times from the head of the queue.

 - The second is a System.InvalidOperationException, thrown when calls to Queue.Dequeue() are made when the queue is